Gamma Knife Surgery for Malignant Glioma

 What do I need to know about gamma knife surgery?

 Gamma knife surgery for malignant glioma uses radiation to remove a tumor in your brain.

 How do I prepare for gamma knife surgery?

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines you may or may not take on the day of your surgery.
+- Your surgeon will talk to you about how to prepare.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
+Arrange to have someone drive you home after surgery.

 What will happen during gamma knife surgery?

 - Your healthcare provider will inject local anesthesia in the areas of your head where the head frame will be placed.
 The head frame will be attached to a helmet placed over your head.

 - When your surgery starts, the bed you are lying on will be moved inside the treatment hood.
 Your healthcare provider will use the computer to aim beams of radiation into the holes of the helmet.
 These beams will pass through your skull and brain until they reach your tumor.
 A computer will show pictures of your brain to your healthcare provider.

 What should I expect after gamma knife surgery?

 You will be taken to a room to rest until you are fully awake.
 You will be monitored closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 You will then be able to go home or be taken to your hospital room.